Making your List of Medical SchoolsTags: AMCAS, list of schools, med school, osteopathic medical schools, premedical

 - Get to know what the med schools look for in applicants.
 Read about the school’s history and mission statement to see if you’re a good fit.
 For example, if the school emphasizes rural medicine and you’ve lived in cities all your life and have no experience in rural settings, you may not be a good fit for the school and vice versa and should instead focus on schools that align with your background and interests.

 A good resource for learning about medical schools is the Medical School Admission Requirements online available for purchase at the AAMC site: https://www.aamc.org/students/applying/requirements/msar/

-For more guidance about putting together your list of med schools, check out Chapter 7 of my medical school admissions guide Getting into Medical School For Dummies , now available for preorder.
+For more guidance about putting together your list of med schools, check out Chapter 7 of my medical school admissions book Getting into Medical School For Dummies .